sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 ## Supported methods to sync permissions

-Today, we support 3 different methods to get the permission data from code host to sourcegraph:
+Today, we support 3 different methods to get the permission data from code host to Sourcegraph:

 1. [Background permission syncing from the code host](syncing.md)
 1. [Webhooks for getting permission events from code host](webhooks.md)